chr1st0scli/Rainsoft.Validations/README.md

 * The second one is declarative using attributes on class members.

 # Core #
-At runtime, you may make up a complicated rule by combining simpler ones.
-You can then pass that validator to whatever code you want which simply calls the `IsValid` method with a value.
+At runtime, you may compose a complicated rule by combining simpler ones and then simply call the `IsValid` method with a value.
+You can of course pass that validator to whatever code you want that does not need to be aware of the validation details, i.e. what that validator does.

 ```
 // Combine multiple validators to run.